Vanika24/Vanika24.github.io/_pages/research.md

        Research Assistant Lafayette College — Department of Economics (with Professor Sayorn Chin) · Easton, PA · May 2024 – May 2025<br>
     </div>
     <div class="research-abstract">
+      Researched the “price of conscience” in labor markets by integrating longitudinal data from the The National Longitudinal Survey of Youth (NLSY97) with occupational characteristics from ONET to quantify how jobs requiring moral compromise are compensated.
+Applied fixed-effects econometric models to uncover a significant wage premium for occupations involving ethical tradeoffs, with effects increasing by age and education.
+Presented findings at Lafayette College’s Poster Symposium.
       <strong>Abstract.</strong> Markets are often praised for their efficiency, but they can also incentivize
 individuals to act against their moral convictions.
 This study quantifies the "price of conscience" in labor markets, investigating whether jobs